 The Birth of Fourth

 The Early Years, 1828-1925

-The rich heritage of Presbyterianism was brought to America in the seventeenth century by immigrants from Scotland and Northern Ireland.
+The rich heritage of Presbyterianism was brought to America in the 17th century by immigrants from Scotland and Northern Ireland.
 The first Presbyterian church in the New World was founded in 1684 in Snow Hill, Maryland, by Francis Makemie, commissioned in Northern Ireland as a missionary in America.